 Using the same Tukey’s’ HSD test, we can answer the third research question and statistically test whether PPD-based GLMM trees improve the predictive accuracy of smearing-based GLMM trees.
 Only on the ECLSKmath (p < .001), and the ECLSKscience (p = .031) did PPD-based GLMM trees have a statistically higher R2 than smearing-based GLMM trees.
 It is worth noting however, that smearing-based GLMM trees only have significantly higher R2 than GLMM trees on the ECLSKscience (p < .001) dataset.
 The R2 and tree size of the ACT and ECLSKscience datasets are shown in Table 1.

-Tree Size and Ngen

-As seen in Ttable 1, the tree size of the BA trees increases drastically compared to the GLMM tree (except for PPD: Ngen = 5).
+Tree Size As seen in Table 1, the tree size of the BA trees increases drastically compared to the GLMM tree (except for PPD: Ngen = 5).
 There is a direct reverse relationship with Tree Size and Ngen.
 That is, the higher Ngen, the higher the Tree Size.
 As seen in Appendix 2, when choosing Ngen = 1 for BA trees, the tree size is always higher than for GLMM trees.
 When we choose Ngen = 10, as seen in Table 2, the tree size is significantly lower than for BA trees than for GLMM trees.
 The R2 on the other hand, only increases a little amount.
 In Figure 3 we can see this relation more clearly.

 Friedman’s non-parametric repeated measures ANOVA revealed that the tree size consistently got significantly lower when Ngen was increased (X2(2) = 3070.53, p < .001).
 The effect size (Wkendall = .55) indicates a moderate effect (Landis & Koch, 1977).
 Figure 4 shows that R2 also consistently decreases when Ngen increases (X2(2) = 920.88, p < .001).
 The effect size however (Wkendall =.16), indicates a slight effect (Landis & Koch, 1977).
 This suggests that increasing Ngen could be useful when interpretability is important, while mostly maintaining the accuracy.